St. Thomas Aquinas College Rankings

 St. Thomas Aquinas College Acceptance rate and admissions statistics

-St. Thomas Aquinas College has an acceptance rate of 82% and is in the middle in terms of the difficulty of admission among universities in the United States.
+St. Thomas Aquinas College has an acceptance rate of 93% and is among the 33% of the easiest universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women